1919 Egyptian revolution: Events

 Despite having been allowed to return to Egypt since 1919 Saad Zaghlul would return on April 4, 1921.
 He rejected any attempts at resolving the conflict made by the government, demanding several conditions for the independence of the Egyptian state.
 The vast majority of protests were completely on Zaghlul's side.
 British authorities would offer him the position of Egyptian Sultan with the caveat of British oversight and he resoundingly rejected it.
-Because of this the British again exiled him, this time to Ceylon.
+Because of this the British again exiled him, this time to the Seychelles.

 The revolts forced London to undertake the Milner Mission, which would lead to a unilateral declaration of Egyptian independence on 28 February 1922.